freqtrade/freqtrade/docs/exchanges.md

 Bittrex also does not support `VolumePairlist` due to limited / split API constellation at the moment.
 Please use `StaticPairlist`.
 Other pairlists (other than `VolumePairlist`) should not be affected.

+### Volume pairlist

+Bittrex does not support the direct usage of VolumePairList.
+This can however be worked around by using the advanced mode with `lookback_days: 1` (or more), which will emulate 24h volume.

+Read more in the [pairlist documentation](plugins.md#volumepairlist-advanced-mode).

 ### Restricted markets

 Bittrex split its exchange into US and International versions.